h6ng/Brawlhalla/README.md

 Simple Brawlhalla Gravity Cancel Scripts
 All functions are Game Specific and fairly easy to use if you know in game lingo.

+FEATURE LIST:
+[F3] Light Gravity Cancel On Mouse5
+[F2] Heavy or "sig" Gravity Cancel On Mouse4
+[R] ScreenLock- Since the game is always fullscreen borderless, me and some friends tend to click out of the game and end up dying because of it.
+This feature will prevent the user from going within 20 pixels of the edge of their monitor.

 INPUT DOCUMENTATION:

 void sleepyms(int delay): std::this_thread::sleep_for(std::chrono::milliseconds(delay)); sleep in MS